timespace-content-market/rn-swipeable-panel/README.md

 #### 👏 Contributing

-If you have any questions or requests or want to contribute to `rn-swipeable-panel`, please write the [issue](https://github.com/enesozturk/rn-swipeable-panel/issues) or give me a Pull Request freely.
+If you have any questions or requests or want to contribute to `react-native-swipe-up-panel`, please write the [issue](https://github.com/timespace-content-market/react-native-swipe-up-panel/issues) or give me a Pull Request freely.